MysteryPancake/_.hips/README.md

 <img width="1920" height="1080" alt="Ls_Cop3LUTfromImage_v01" src="https://github.com/user-attachments/assets/5df6ecc2-5160-4cb2-946d-09308966cc55" />

 #### [Ls_Cop3MatrixBinding_v01.hipnc](./Ls_Cop3MatrixBinding_v01.hipnc)
-Demo of binding a 3@matrix attribute into OpenCL using float9.
+Binding a 3@matrix attribute into OpenCL using float9.
 Admittedly confusing that you can't access the mat3 as an array of 9 floats since it's actually an array of fpreal3s (each of which is 4 floats wide even more confusingly):

 <img width="1490" height="640" alt="copmatrix" src="https://github.com/user-attachments/assets/131eeec3-e7bf-4490-ac45-73cc366732a4" />